vyfor/Cordex/README.md

 val name by option().multiple(1..2) // List<String> (min: 1, max: 2)
 val age by option().optional(18) { toInt() } // Int? (default: 18)
 ```

+Validators also offer the capability to include custom error messages, achieved by throwing an exception with a message included.

 ### Predefined validators